mikebenfield/euphrates/README.md

 Attalus is Copyright 2017, Michael Benfield.

-You may distribute and/or modify Attalus under the terms of the GNU General Public License as published by the Free Sofware Foundation, either version 3 of the license or (at your option) any later version.
+You may copy, modify, and/or distribute Attalus under either the terms of the Apache License, version 2 (see the file LICENSE-APACHE or

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+<http://www.apache.org/licenses/LICENSE-2.0>) or the MIT license (see the file

-You should have received a copy of the GNU General Public License along with Attalus (see the file LICENSE).
-If not, see <http://www.gnu.org/licenses/>.
+LICENSE-MIT or <http://opensource.org/licenses/MIT>), at your option.